 Since the expected value of an indicator variable is simply the probability of the variable’s success, we have:

+We need the flip to be a different outcome than the flip that comes after it.
 If the flip is heads, there are ways to pick heads out of outcomes, giving a probability that the flip is heads.
 After choosing one heads, there are remaining flips and T ways to choose tails out of those remaining flips.
 We lastly double this result since we have the same probability of having tails on the flip followed by heads.
 Simplifying gives: